 I’m moving back to York this weekend for my final year at university.
 Many of my friends are already committing to Masters’ applications, looking to continue their academic careers, but that’s not the path I’ve chosen to take for now; although I anticipate I may return to education at some point in the future, this will be my final ‘back to school’ season for some time.
 I’m still working out how to feel about that, but I know I can’t wait to be back in York and beginning this last academic year – a huge contrast to this time two years ago, ahead of my very first term at York, where I knew exactly how I was feeling: utterly petrified.
 I know that plenty of freshers out there will be feeling the same, so I’ve put together not one but two posts of my top tips for freshers.

 I’ve tried to include advice that I’ve not heard much before, or that I think people don’t talk enough about, so hopefully whether you’re a fresher or a returner you’ll find something useful here.
-Part One is focused more on those first few days on campus; look out for Part Two in the next couple of days!
+Part One is focused more on those first few days on campus, while Part Two looks ahead to the weeks and months after Freshers’ Week.

 Firstly, remember that wherever you’re going you will be able to buy anything you’ve left behind!
 When I say ‘sensibly’, I mean pack relatively lightly.
 Think about what you’ll really need: two weeks-worth of normal clothes will be plenty, though there might be some fancy-dress events in Freshers’ Week and a formal outfit or two won’t go amiss.
 For your bedroom I’d definitely suggest a few home comforts to make your space more ‘you’; photographs and posters are always a good idea, and I’d recommend some cushions and a blanket to make it feel cosier, not to mention some decent stationery and desk items to help you keep organised and motivated to work.